amitxv/PC-Tuning/docs/configure-nvidia.md

 ## Strip and Install the Driver

 Download the latest game ready (not security update) driver using the [advanced driver search](https://www.nvidia.com/download/find.aspx) page.
+DCH drivers are [supported on Windows 10 1803+](https://nvidia.custhelp.com/app/answers/detail/a_id/4777/~/nvidia-dch%2Fstandard-display-drivers-for-windows-10-faq)

 - Extract the driver executable package with 7-Zip and remove all files and folders except the following: